crisisfighters/crisisfighters.org/README.md

 * Please send a email with the place and the updated text to [contribute@crisisfighters.org](mailto:contribute@crisisfighters.org).
 * We'll take care of it and confirm via email.

 ### 👩‍💻 If you know what git, forking and pull requests are

 * Fork this [repository on GitHub](https://github.com/crisisfighters/crisisfighters.org) and create a pull request.
 * Alternatively [ask us to become a contributor](mailto:contribute@crisisfighters.org).
 Please mention what kind of changes you're planning to do.
 * To update our database of initiatives, please for the [initiatives repository on GitHub](https://github.com/crisisfighters/initiatives) instead and create a pull request.

+## Contribute by Tagging and Categorizing Initiatives

+This is easy for everybody with minimal experience in Spreadsheets (Excel, Google Sheets).

+Head over to our [Initiatives Spreadsheet](https://docs.google.com/spreadsheets/d/1xEOXzWAGNjygaft40AFTzucoQSGj2ZdCQ4xsQCtBZhQ) and follow the instructions to help improve our content.

 ---